With Dr. Joseph Kerski, Geographer and Education Manager

 Geography can get overlooked for a lot of reasons.
-Sometimes it doesn’t feel very sexy next to the likes of robotics, and the geography syllabus in schools has traditionally not done true justice to just how critical the study of geography is to the world.
+Sometimes it doesn’t feel very sexy next to the likes of robotics, and the geography syllabus in schools has traditionally not done true justice to just how critical the study of geography is to STEM education and to the world.

 “All of the things you grapple with in STEM, in civil engineering, computer science, biology, physics – they’re spatial in nature.
 They have patterns, relationships and trends that can be discovered through applied geography.”